nadeemahamad007/Credit-Card-Fraud-Detection/README.md

 # In this project:.

-**Preprocessed:** The dataset to handle imbalanced classes, missing values, and irrelevant features.
+**1. Preprocessed:** The dataset to handle imbalanced classes, missing values, and irrelevant features.

-**Explored:** The data through visualization and statistical analysis to gain insights and identify patterns.
+**2. Explored:** The data through visualization and statistical analysis to gain insights and identify patterns.

-**Trained:** Multiple machine learning models, including Logistic Regression, Decision Trees, and Random Forests, to classify transactions as fraudulent or legitimate.
+**3. Trained:** Multiple machine learning models, including Logistic Regression, Decision Trees, and Random Forests, to classify transactions as fraudulent or legitimate.

-**Evaluated:** The performance of these models using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC curve.
+**4. Evaluated:** The performance of these models using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC curve.

-**Optimized:** The models through hyperparameter tuning to improve their predictive power.
+**5. Optimized:** The models through hyperparameter tuning to improve their predictive power.

-**Implemented:** The final model in a user-friendly interface for easy integration into real-world applications.
+**6. Implemented:** The final model in a user-friendly interface for easy integration into real-world applications.